pyodide/pyodide-pack/README.md

-# pyodide-bundler
+# pyodide-pack

-Reducing package size for Python in the browser
+Python packages bundler for the web